 Intra-group transactions between entities included in the consolidated insurance group are eliminated on consolidation when preparing the Group's SII balance sheet.
-Where entities consolidate on a line-by-line basis hold investments in the Group's asset management, these investments are replaced with the Own Funds of the asset management and advisory entities on a sectoral basis.
+Where entities consolidate on a line-by-line basis and hold investments in the Group's asset management, these investments are replaced with the Own Funds of the asset management and advisory entities on a sectoral basis.

-The Group has an MA in place in ULP.
+The Group has two MA portfolios in place in ULPL.
 The impact of the MA can be seen in Section D.2.5.